 A limited number of research, staff and teaching assistantships are available annually in all graduate programs and can be awarded to students who are fully admitted, degree-seeking students.
 Individual programs offer graduate assistantships, as do a number of offices on campus.

-The student who is awarded an assistantship is required to carry at least the minimum course load required of a full-time graduate student at the College of Charleston (nine hours of graduate coursework per semester) and must maintain a satisfactory grade point average of at least a 3.0 at The Graduate School.
+The student who is awarded an assistantship is required to carry at least the minimum course load required of a full-time graduate student at the College of Charleston (nine hours of graduate coursework per semester) and must maintain a satisfactory grade point average of at least a 3.0.
 A student must be admitted as a degree-seeking student in order to be considered for a graduate assistantship.

-Graduate assistantships also carry the possibility of an abatement for out-of-state students, which means these students will pay in-state tuition.
-The deadline for abatement requests is June 11, prior to the start of the academic year.
+Graduate assistantships also carry the possibility of an abatement for out-of-state students, which are funds that cover the difference between in-state and out-of-state tuition.

-The minimum stipend for a 2012-2013 academic year graduate assistantship is $12,400.
-The stipend may vary by type of assistantship:
+The minimum stipend for a 2014-2015 academic year graduate assistantship is $12,400.
+The assistantship is paid for actual hours worked per week, for 300 hours a semester, and may vary by type of assistantship: